ycchang4/tribe-app/README.md

-# tribe-app
-# 🎨 ColorMatch - Find Your Tribe
+# 🎨 TRIBE App - Find Your Tribe

-A dating app that matches people based on personality colors.
+A  friend-making app that matches people based on personality colors.
 Users share their life story, get assigned a TRIBE color via AI, and connect with compatible matches.

 > **Status:** In active development